 Fall Lawn Care | Most Homeowners make this Critical Mistake.

 So when is the best time to get your best lawn ever started?
 According to Daly, “the best time to get next year’s lawn going is when most people quit…the fall!
 It’s a common mistake most people make.
-Many homeowners wrap up the watering, fertilizing, weed control, and mowing the lawn long before the grass goes dormant.
+Many homeowners wrap up their lawn care, such as watering, fertilizing, weed control, and mowing long before the grass goes dormant.
 This is the time of year that the basics matter the most.
 Finish strong and you’ll see the fruits of your labor all next year!

 While the right lawn care plan is critical to preparing your lawn for the long winter months, this article focuses on Fall Lawn Care tips that you can do yourself with very little effort.
 It also gives you and your family an excuse to get out and enjoy the beautiful weather and your lawn.